Gartner IAM Summit 2019 Recap: 4 Things That Everyone Was Talking About

 Every session I attended talked about the importance of CARTA (Continuous Adaptive Risk and Trust Assessment).
 As Erik Wahlstrom showed in his session on evaluation criteria for Access Management solutions, CARTA sits across the buckets of Authentication, Authorization and Adaptive Access, Session Management, and Continuous Access.

 CARTA is Gartner’s framework for a security and identity strategy that embraces the ever-changing dynamic of today’s digital users that are accessing information from multiple locations on multiple devices.
 Today’s organizations need to be smarter (because you better believe that your attackers are constantly looking for new in-roads) by leveraging technology like machine learning capabilities to make context-aware decisions based on the perceived risk of a given situation.
-AI models take into account user behavior, location, IP blacklisting, third-party data, and risk scores so companies can make more automated, on-demand decisions around security protocols.
+AI models take into account user behavior, location, IP deny listing, third-party data, and risk scores so companies can make more automated, on-demand decisions around security protocols.

 3. End-User experience must be seamless—especially for CIAM